Schools asked to come up with plan, but no decision on if they will reopen

-ROCHESTER, NY (WROC) — Parents are starting to worry about back to school plans, or if the schools will open at all, this after Governor Andrew Cuomo made clear that no decision on schools has been made.
+ROCHESTER, N.Y.
+(WROC) — Parents are starting to worry about back to school plans, or if the schools will open at all, this after Gov. Andrew Cuomo made clear that no decision on schools has been made.

 Most parents are ready for schools to reopen, but they also want to see strict safety plans enforced by leaders that will help keep their kids safe.